Skip to main content

 AI Tool

-Refers to any code, software and applications, both online and running local on your computer, that are wrapped around AI models or somehow relying on them.
-I won't fight you if you object referring to AI as "tools", but it only makes sense in this specific context, at least for now.
+Refers to any code, software, and applications, both as online services and running localy on your computer, that are wrapped around AI models or are somehow relying on them.
+I won't fight you if you reject referring to AI as "tools", but it only makes sense in this specific context, at least for now.

 Diffusion